 Onyx Brass is one of the rare breed of chamber ensembles whose musical and technical virtuosity is matched by the accessibility and vitality of their presentation.
 Their mission is to have their extraordinary abilities at the disposal of the music at all times, and to play music of the requisite quality to reflect the status of the brass quintet as a serious medium for chamber music.
 The richness and warmth of their sound is remarked upon by all who hear them.

 Niall became a member of Onyx Brass in 1999 after founder member, Duncan MacNaughton, left.
-He is currently Third Trumpet of the London Symphony Orchestra, a position he has held since 2017, and is now also in demand as a guest principal trumpet with orchestras across the UK.
-Before the LSO, Niall was in the Royal Philharmonic Orchestra.
+He is currently Co-Principal Trumpet of the BBC Symphony Orchestra, a position he has held since 2022, and is now also in demand as a guest principal trumpet with orchestras across the UK.
+Before the BBCSO, Niall was in the London Symphony Orchestra and the Royal Philharmonic Orchestra.
 He is Professor of Trumpet at the Royal College of Music in London and is a B & S artist alongside Alan and Amos.

 Alan joined Onyx Brass in 2013, replacing Brian Thomson, and combines this position with a busy, varied career across many musical disciplines.
-He is currently serving as a musician in The Band of the Royal Air Force Regiment based at RAF Northolt, a post he took up in 2021.
+He is currently serving as Principal Trumpet of The Central Band of the Royal Air Force and the London Mozart Players.
 Before that he was Joint-Principal Trumpet with the City of Birmingham Symphony Orchestra and the BBC Symphony Orchestra, as well as being in demand as soloist, guest principal, and chamber musician with many other ensembles.
 He is Associate Head of Brass at the Royal Birmingham Conservatoire and Professor of Trumpet at the Royal College of Music in London as well as trumpet tutor for the National Youth Orchestra of Great Britain.
 With Niall and Amos, Alan is a B & S artist.
 Away from the trumpet, Alan enjoys running, cycling and generally keeping fit outdoors.

 Andrew has been a member of Onyx since 1995 when David Pyatt, the founding horn player left.
 He currently holds the position of Sub-Principal Horn of the Orchestra of the English National Opera, a post held since 2000.
 He also a member of the English Chamber Orchestra and works on a freelance basis with many other orchestras and ensembles.
 Andrew teaches horn at Eton College.
-Away from music he is a keen cyclist, enjoys walking Phoebe, his black Labrador, and with Dave is also a member of CAMRA, the Campaign for Real Ale.
+Away from music he is a keen cyclist, enjoys walking Phoebe, his black Labrador, and is also a member of the Institute of Brewers and Distillers.

 David Gordon Shute